francisduvivier/discord-local-llm-bot/README.md

 ```

 ## Features
-- Built using discordjs and langchain.js
+- Built using the discord and langchain python libraries
 - Uses a local large language model by using [ollama](https://github.com/jmorganca/ollama) via [langchain](https://github.com/langchain-ai/langchainjs).
 - Answers to messages when it's tagged in one of the allowed channels.
 - Posts to a channel when it comes online.
-- Streaming output: takes the streaming output of the LLM and then used the discord edit api to update the message every 5 seconds.
+- Streaming output: takes the streaming output of the LLM and then uses the discord edit api to update the message every 5 seconds.
+- Configurable via a .env file

 ## TODO's
-### Language
-- Move to Python: Discord.js typing and documentation sucks and everything related to data and AI is better in Python, so first priority is to refactor to Python.
 ### Chatty
 - Token output limit to avoid endless response.
 - Provide the sender in the question to the llm and provide a system prompt to inform that it is now the KO-LAB LLM Discord bot.